Ecasept/Shrek-Plymouth-Theme/README.md

 - this will watch `$HOME_DIR/VMShared/touch.txt` for changes and execute `startplymouth.sh` when changes are noticed.
 - `startplymouth.sh` copies over the new theme files to `/usr/share/plymouth/themes/shrek`, restarts the plymouth daemon and shows the splash
 ---
-- now every time when you execute `./viewvm.sh` the files should be copied over to `~/VM Shared`, synced to the VM by VirtualBox, the VM should notice the changes, copy the new files to the themes directory and show the splash.
+- now every time when you execute `./viewvm.sh` inside of the `shrek/` directory, the files should be copied over to `~/VM Shared`, synced to the VM by VirtualBox, the VM should notice the changes, copy the new files to the themes directory and show the splash.

 # Scripting
 OK so you've successfully managed to setup the plymouth theme and get the VM setup running (or you had more luck than me and it just worked), how to you program the theme???